flutter/website/src/docs/perf/rendering/shader.md

 For more details, see the [`flutter_gallery_sksl_warmup__transition_perf`][] and [`flutter_gallery_sksl_warmup__transition_perf_e2e_ios32`][] tasks.

 The worst frame rasterization time is a nice metric from such integration tests to indicate the severity of shader compilation jank.
-For instance, the steps above reduce Flutter gallery's shader compilation jank and speeds up its worst frame rasterization time on a Moto G4 from ~90 ms to ~40 ms. On iPhone 4s it's reduced from from ~300 ms to ~80 ms. That leads to the visual difference as illustrated in the beginning of this article.
+For instance, the steps above reduce Flutter gallery's shader compilation jank and speeds up its worst frame rasterization time on a Moto G4 from ~90 ms to ~40 ms. On iPhone 4s, it's reduced from ~300 ms to ~80 ms. That leads to the visual difference as illustrated in the beginning of this article.

 [Flutter Gallery]: {{site.github}}/flutter/flutter/tree/master/dev/integration_tests/flutter_gallery
 [`flutter_gallery_sksl_warmup__transition_perf`]: {{site.github}}/flutter/flutter/blob/master/dev/devicelab/bin/tasks/flutter_gallery_sksl_warmup__transition_perf.dart